Skegness: 1890s to 1945: boom years

 Fortunes changed during the 1890s; in the words of the historian Susan Barton, "Skegness and other 'lower' status resorts provided cheap amusements, beach entertainers, street traders and, by the end of the nineteenth century, spectacular entertainment for a mass market".
 Convalescent homes began opening in the town, the earliest being the Nottinghamshire Convalescent Home for Men (1891).
 Holiday homes or camps for the poor opened in 1891 and 1907.
 The town became an urban district in 1895.
-In 1908 the famous "Jolly Fisherman" poster was used by GNR to advertise day trips from King's Cross in London.
+In 1908 the famous "Jolly Fisherman" poster was used by the GNR to advertise day trips from King's Cross in London.
 By 1913 more than 750,000 people made excursions to the town.
 Aside from bathing and enjoying the sands, visitors to Skegness found entertainment in the pier, which had a concert hall, saloon and theatre.
 Other theatres and picture houses opened in the early 20th century.
 Britain's first switchback railway had opened in the town in 1885 or 1887.
 A fairground operated on the central beach before the First World War and the Figure 8 roller coaster replaced the switchback in 1908.
 By 1911, the population had reached 3,775.

 Seventy-one local servicemen who died in the First World War are commemorated on the town's war memorial.
-Aside from a seaplane base briefly established by the town in 1914, the conflict brought little change to the fabric of Skegness.
+Aside from a seaplane base briefly established by the town in 1914, the conflict brought little change to the town's fabric.
 Its popularity as a tourist destination grew in the interwar years and boomed during the 1930s.
 The urban district council purchased the seafront in 1922 and its surveyor R. H. Jenkins oversaw the construction of Tower Esplanade (1923), the boating lake (1924, extended in 1932), the Fairy Dell paddling pool, and the Embassy Ballroom and an outdoor pool in 1928, and remodelled the foreshore north of the pier in 1931.
 Billy Butlin (who had been a stall holder on the beach since 1925) built permanent amusements south of the pier in 1929.
-In 1932 the first illuminations were turned on and the following year Butlin launched a carnival.
+In 1932 the first illuminations were turned on; the following year Butlin launched a carnival.
 Cinemas and casinos joined the theatres of the Edwardian period as popular attractions, while some of the apartments and houses by the seafront were converted into shops, cafés and arcades.
-In 1936, Butlin built his own all-in holiday camp in Ingoldmells, providing constant entertainment and facilities for guests.
+In 1936, Butlin built his own all-in holiday camp in Ingoldmells, providing entertainment and facilities for guests.
 It was joined in 1939 by The Derbyshire Miners' Holiday Camp.
 This coincided with growth in the residential area, mostly speculative developments and some council housing; North Parade was built up with hotels in the 1930s and the Seathorne Estate was also laid out in 1925.
 By 1931, the town's population had reached 9,122.